adamreisnz/seki/JGF.md

 		//
 		result: "W+4.5",

-		//Dates this game was played on
+    //Date this game was played on in ISO format
-		//Each date is in YYYY-MM-DD format, but MM or DD can be ommitted if not known
+    //Month and/or day can be ommitted if not known
+    date: "2023-06-12",

+		//If more than one date, can specify an array of dates
-		dates: ["2011-04-22", "2011-04-23"],
+		dates: [
+      "2011-04-22",
+      "2011-04-23"
+    ],

 		//Opening used
 		opening: "Low chinese",